 6. KILL THE LARVAE: For control of the Culex and other nuisance mosquitoes, treat entire sites with Bti (Bacillus thuringiensis ‘Israelensis’).
 Establishing this bacillus on entire properties will kill mosquito larvae and repel the adults from laying eggs.
 Bti kills mosquitoes, black fly and fungus gnats, but it is completely non-toxic to beneficial insects and vertebrates of all kinds.

 It’s also good to treat all water holding containers and natural areas that can't be drained with Bti.
 This step is particularly important for storm sewers, drain lines and other underground and protected areas.
 Abandoned houses and swimming pools should be high profile targets.
 Liquid and solid forms of this totally non-toxic material are now available and can be applied with most conventional spray or broadcast equipment.
-EPA registered products include Aquabac and Summit.
+EPA registered products include Aquabac and Summit Mosquito Dunks and Mosquito Bits.
 As an important part of this program, Bti products should be encouraged by as many groups as possible to help the governmental agencies and the efficacy of the program - i.e. schools, churches, scout groups and various environmental organizations.

 Gambusia is a tiny mosquito eating fish that can be grown very easily as the City of Fort Worth and other cities are currently doing.
 Gambusia should also be made available with proper release instructions and distributed to water features, ponds and creeks across the problem areas.
 Bti and Gambusia can be used together.

-7. SPRAY ADULTICIDES AS A LAST RESORT: In "hot spots" where West Nile mosquitoes have been identified, essential oil products can be pin-point sprayed to kill adults and larvae in water.
-One of the commercially available EPA registered products is Essentria.
-This is an acceptable organic product but should only be used for spot spraying in most cases because it will kill beneficial insects.
+7. SPRAY ADULTICIDES AS A LAST RESORT: In "hot spots" where West Nile mosquitoes have been identified, essential oil products can be pin-point sprayed to kill adults.
+One of the commercially available products is PureGro Bug Stop.

 This program is endorsed by the Texas Organic Research Center (TORC).